Updated February 2022

 - Phishing: A hacker creates a false identity to lure a victim into providing sensitive information, downloading malware, or visiting an infected site.
 This is the most common type of attack and happens via email, text, and social media.

-The effects of these attacks are devastating and range from disrupting phone or computer networks to electrical blackouts or the failure of military equipment.
-In the event of such an occurrence, it’s important to have the proper preparedness equipment to stay safe.
+These attacks are devastating and range from disrupting phone or computer networks to electrical blackouts or the failure of military equipment.

 Everyone is at risk of being targeted by cybercriminals.